 - 1. A cover letter addressing the criteria

 - 2. A current curriculum vitae

 - 3. At least one supporting letter from a committee member or representative from an agency where the student's translational research is being conducted.

 - 4. At least one supporting letter from a faculty member

-- 5. Other relevant documents
+- 5. Link to portfolio